|1700 - 1799

 At the top left side is the mahasiddha Luipa appearing as in Indian ascetic.
 At the top right side is an unidentified Tibetan figure wearing monastic robes and the yellow pandita hat of the Gelug Tradition of Tibetan Buddhism.
-At the bottom center of the composition is the protector deity special to the Chakrasamvara system of practice, Vajra Chaturmukha Mahakala.
-He is black, or dark blue, in colour with one face and four hands, seated in an active posture, surrounded by the flames of pristine awareness fire.
+At the bottom center of the composition is the protector deity special to the Chakrasamvara system of practice, Vajra Chaturbhuja Mahakala.
+He is black, or dark blue, in colour with one face and four hands, wrathful in appearance, seated in an active posture, surrounded by the flames of pristine awareness fire.

 Jeff Watt 6-2018

 Publication: Zhiguan Museum (Article)